-Division of responsibilities between supervisory authorities in the supervision of activities subject to a permit, a notification or registration
+Division of responsibilities between supervisory authorities in the supervision of activities subject to a permit, notification or registration

-The state supervisory authority is responsible for the supervision of an activity subject to a permit or a notification, as specified in sections 168 and 169, if the environmental permit for the activity is granted or the notification decision made by a state environmental permit authority, whereas the responsibility falls on the municipal environmental protection authority if it grants the environmental permit or makes the notification decision concerning the activity.
+The responsibility for the supervision of activities subject to a permit and notification specified in sections 168 and 169 rests with the state supervisory authority if the environmental permit for the activities is granted or the notification decision made by the state environmental permit authority, and with the municipal environmental protection authority if it grants the environmental permit or makes the notification decision concerning the activities.

-The municipal environmental protection authority is responsible for the supervision of activities subject to registration, as specified in sections 168 and 169.
-However, the state supervisory authority carries the responsibility for the supervision of activities registered under section 116, subsection 2.
-The supervision of an activity subject to registration or a notification may be conducted as part of the supervision of an activity subject to a permit that is sited in the same area if this is necessary for the appropriate and efficient arrangement of the supervision The views of the operator engaged in the activity subject to a permit, a notification or registration, and the views of the authority to which responsibility for the supervision is transferred, shall be heard if the authority in charge of the supervision is changed for this reason.
+The responsibility for the supervision of activities subject to registration specified in sections 168 and 169 rests with the municipal environmental protection authority.
+However, the state supervisory authority is responsible for the supervision of activities registered under section 116, subsection 4.
+The supervision of activities subject to registration and notification may be conducted as part of the supervision of activities subject to a permit sited in the same area if this is necessary for the appropriate and efficient organisation of the supervision.
+The views of the operator engaged in the activities subject to a permit, notification and registration and of the authority to which the responsibility for the supervision is transferred shall be heard if the authority responsible for the supervision changes as a result.